Meet The Faculty

 Visiting professors

 Many prominent professors visit Mayo Clinic each year.
-They present their work during lectures, participate in hospital rounds, and have informal discussions with trainees.
+They present their work during lectures and have discussions with trainees.
 You are encouraged to take full advantage of these educational opportunities.